Psychotherapy is about understanding and improving those aspects of your personality that are problematic

 - I have such low esteem.
 If I could just stop the negative talk in my head…

-A psychotherapist will help you to explore your present and past experiences so you can make sense of why you feel the way you do and begin to understand why certain situations trigger specific (and perhaps undesirable) responses.
+By exploring your present and past experiences a psychotherapist will help you make sense of why you feel the way you do.
+You will begin to understand why certain situations trigger specific (and perhaps undesirable) responses.
 The process of psychotherapy will help you develop new and more effective ways of managing challenging situations through an increased understanding of yourself and the experiences and events in your life which have shaped you.

 What happens during the session?